fizruk/free-foil/haskell/mltt/README.md

   `A × B`.
 - Top-level definitions, unfolded by δ-reduction.

-λ is written `λ x → e` rather than `λ x . e`, because a dot inside an identifier is part of the identifier: `Nat.zero` is one token, so the parser never has to decide whether a dot qualifies a name or separates a binder from a body.
+λ is written `λ x ⇒ e`.
+Not `λ x . e`, because a dot inside an identifier is part of the identifier — `Nat.zero` is one token, so the parser never has to decide whether a dot qualifies a name or separates a binder from a body.
+And not `λ x → e`, so that the arrow of a λ-abstraction is not read as the arrow of a Π-type; both turn up in one expression often enough for the distinction to be worth seeing.
 Declarations are laid out rather than punctuated, and a `namespace` block is opened by indenting under it.

 Conversion is naive: both sides are normalised and compared with the library's `alphaEquiv`.